-The red-cockaded woodpecker is an endangered Southern icon
+The red-cockaded woodpecker is an imperiled Southern icon

 Why is the red-cockaded woodpecker at risk?

 Once common in the South, red-cockaded woodpeckers now number as few as 7,800 active clusters of birds.
 Logging and fire suppression destroyed much of the longleaf pine habitat where the woodpecker makes its home.
 As the number of older pines and the size of forests decreased, so did the red-cockaded woodpecker population.
-The bird has rebounded slightly under decades of intensive management and the protections of the Endangered Species Act, but it’s still found only in isolated pockets of the South.
-Now climate change is increasing the intensity and frequency of severe storms and rising temperatures that can destroy what habitat the red-cockaded woodpecker has left.
+The bird has rebounded slightly under decades of intensive management and the Endangered Species Act protections, but increasing effects of climate change, including more severe storms and rising temperatures, now pose even greater risks to the limited habitat the red-cockaded woodpecker has left, much of which is in the hurricane-prone coastal plain.

-Federal protections are critical to the red-cockaded woodpecker’s survival
+Rollbacks to federal protections put the red-cockaded woodpecker’s survival at risk

-In the face of these threats, the federal agency charged with protecting the red-cockaded woodpecker isn’t proposing to maintain or enhance protections for the bird — it’s proposing to remove them.
-The U.S. Fish and Wildlife Service (USFWS) has proposed to reclassify the red-cockaded woodpecker as a “threatened” species instead of an “endangered” one, even though it hasn’t met the agency’s own criteria for such a downlisting.
-Instead, USFWS’s own assessment shows that the majority of the woodpecker’s isolated populations are small, with “inherently very low or low resiliency” to withstand environmental threats.
+A recent U.S. Fish and Wildlife Service (FWS) decision to reclassify the red-cockaded woodpecker from “endangered” to “threatened” risks undoing decades of hard work to conserve this iconic Southern bird.
+The service hasn’t met its own criteria for such a downlisting.
+Instead, FWS’s own assessment shows that the majority of the woodpecker’s isolated populations are small, with “inherently very low or low resiliency” to withstand environmental threats.

-Yet USFWS is considering removing protections for this rare bird, anyway.
 The move to reclassify it isn’t supported by science and would have serious implications for the red-cockaded woodpecker’s survival — as well as the pine forest habitat the species inhabits.
-FWS’s latest reclassification proposal is an improvement over what was proposed during the Trump administration but still does not consider the accelerating threats to the species from climate change and habitat loss.
+FWS’s reclassification is an improvement over what was proposed during the Trump administration but still does not consider the accelerating threats to the species from climate change and habitat loss.

 Ramona McGee, SELC Wildlife Program Leader